TUDelft-books/CSBB-textbook/book/Quarter1/Week1_2.md

 should be developed by consensus such that everyone agrees to all parts of it.
 And it should be regularly updated as things change.

 -  Write the group statement of shared values (the team contract).
-Link Write the group statement of shared values (the team contract).
 Link the students to where they can find the necessary resources.
-Please include photos of the 2D transactive memory (can be separate for values, knowledge, skills etc., for the sake of readability
+Please include photos of the 2D transactive memory (can be separate for values, knowledge, skills etc., for the sake of readability)

 - Read the example proposals on Brightspace to get ideas of what your proposal will need to include.